ScriptRelics/Multiboot_Flash_Drive/My_Tweaks_and_must_have_programs_for_Kali_Linux.md

 ## My Tweaks and must have programs for Kali Linux

-So you have a fresh Kali installed on your USD flash drive.
+So you have a fresh persistance enabled Kali Linux installed on your USD flash drive.
 Lets tweak it a little.

+### Setting Changes

+Lets open the main settings menu by selecting the down arrow in the top right hand corner of the screen.

+Select the `Settings` icon to open the All Settings window.

-### Screen Saver
+#### Screen Saver

-The very first thing you should do is turn off or change the time of the screen saver.
+The very first thing you should do is turn off the screen saver.
 - We dont want the screen saver going off when we are updating things.

+Select the `Power` menu

+Change the `Blank Screen` from 5 minuits to `Never`

-Go to the setting menu and and turn that thing off.
+Go back to the All Settings window and select the `Privacy` icon.

+Change Screen Lock from ON to `OFF`
+- This will open another menu to select `Automatic Screen Lock` to off.

+Close the All Settings Windows.

+### Apperance Tweaks

+Lets change more settings in another settings area.

+From the Desktop, open to the Tweaks setting window by clicking on the `Tweak Tool` on docked bar.

+go to the `Appearance` tab

+Change the GTK+ to `Blackbird` for the Dark theam.

 ### New Password